 Sometimes you may have received a settlement opportunity.
 If this is in place when you receive an APN, the two amounts can be different.
 This is because they may not be calculated using the same terms.
 Also, a settlement opportunity calculation may include interest.

-Do not ignore an Accelerated Payment Notice! it will not go away.
+Do not ignore a notice like this, it will not go away.

 HMRC do make mistakes!
 If you have received an Accelerated Payment Notice don’t respond on your own.
 Use us as your representation.
 We are here to help.
 We employ ex-Inland Revenue staff who are well versed in these notices.
 Call us today and don’t face this problem on your own.
 Call 0800 471 4546 for confidential expert advice!